BelfrySCAD/BOSL2/tutorials/Attachments.md

 `TOP`/`UP` | Z+      | `[ 0, 0, 1]` (3D only.)
 `CENTER`/`CTR` | Centered | `[ 0, 0, 0]`

+If you want a vector pointing towards the bottom-left edge, just add the `BOTTOM` and `LEFT` vector constants together like `BOTTOM + LEFT`.
+Ths will result in a vector of `[-1,0,-1]`.
+You can pass that to the `anchor=` argument for a clearly understandable anchoring:

 ```openscad-3D
 cube([40,30,50], anchor=BACK+TOP);
 ```